Bialowieza National Park – updated 10 January 2023.

 Bialowieza National Park is well-known for two reasons.
-Firstly, it is home to Europe’s largest land mammal, the European bison and secondly, the park shelters a sizeable chunk of original lowland primeval forest; which has remained undisturbed for hundreds of years.
-The forest has been designated as a UNESCO World Heritage Site and a Biosphere Reserve.
+Firstly, it is home to Europe’s largest land mammal, the European bison and secondly, the park shelters a sizeable chunk of original lowland primeval forest, which has remained undisturbed for hundreds of years.

 The park is called the “last untouched wilderness of Europe” and has an inner zone consisting of old-growth forest which has been living without much human intervention for over 800 years.

 Białowieża Forest is the last remnant of the primeval forest which once covered most of Europe and several species of fauna, which were once native in forests throughout Europe, but which have now been mostly eradicated can still be found there.

 The inner zone of the Białowieża National Park is completely preserved and protected by a fence, with tourists only allowed inside with guides.